mbwong/mbwong.github.com/_posts/2011-11-23-advice-from-my-father.md

 ---
 tags: career life
-title: Career advice from my father
+title: Advice from my father
 layout: post
 ---
-# Career advice from my father
+# Advice from my father

 A couple days ago, I wrote to my parents to let them know where I've decided to work as my first job after college.
 In response, my father sent me this